callahantiff/PheKnowLator/builds/README.md

 # PheKnowLator Builds
 **Current Release:** [`v2.0.0`](https://github.com/callahantiff/PheKnowLator/wiki/v2.0.0)

-This directory stores the scripts and files utilized by GitHub Actions to perform the monthly knowledge graph builds.
-As described below the CI/CD Workflow consists of three primary phases, each which serves to process a different component of the full build process.
-Each of these phases and their triggers and associated scripts are briefly outlines below.

-## Build Phases
+This directory stores the scripts and files needed for the automatic monthly builds.
+Our continuous integration (CI)/Continuous deployment (CD) pipeline is managed entirely using [GitHub Actions](https://github.com/actions).
+Each build is processed using Dockerized [Flask](https://flask.palletsprojects.com/) applications which are served via [Gunicorn](https://gunicorn.org/) and deployed to [Google Cloud Run](https://cloud.google.com/run).
+Builds are triggered on the first of each month and consist of three separate asynchronous phases (each phase is briefly described below):
+1. Data Download
+2. Data Processing and Quality Control
+3. Knowledge Graph Construction

-### Phase 1: Download Build Data
+## Phase 1: Download Build Data
 **Script(s):** `build_phase_1.py`

 This phase is triggered on the same date each month and consists of the following three steps: